Homecoming (novel): Characters

-Family as home: The children learn the importance of families throughout the novel.
-Their "Homecoming" is a journey that leads them to a long-lost grandmother, the mother of their beloved - and now lost - Momma, and a key to unlocking their family history.
-They start to learn that families can be fragile, and that if they are not nurtured and protected, they can fall apart as Gram's family has.
-This is a theme that is explored in much more depth in the next novel in the Tillerman Cycle, Dicey's Song.

-Geography

-In her Afterword to the novel, Voigt explains that although the Tillerman family and the events described are all fictional, the geography of the book is accurate.
-However, some of the places mentioned are either fictional or deliberately or unintentionally misnamed.

-Peewauket, Connecticut: The town in which the children are abandoned.
-Although no place with this name exists, there is a town near Stonington, Connecticut, named Pawcatuck (pronounced Paw-kit-tuk, with the accent on the Paw), which is probably the place Voigt refers to.

-Rockland State Park, Connecticut: There is a Rockland State Park, but it is ninety miles from the coast and so is not the shoreline park the children stay in for a few days after James hurts his head in a fall.
-This park is likely to be Rocky Neck State Park, which fits the description and location.

-Landing Neck Road, Crisfield, Maryland: While Crisfield is a real town and the descriptions of it appear accurate, there is no Landing Neck Road, although there are run-down farms in the area described.

-Homecoming in the Tillerman Cycle
+Reception

+The book was added to the New York Times suggested summer reading list in 1981.

+Sequels

 This novel is the first in a seven-part series, known as the Tillerman Cycle.
 The novel introduces some of the main characters in the cycle, and refers to others, such as Bullet Tillerman and Francis Verricker.
 Apart from Dicey's Song, which describes events immediately following Homecoming, the Tillerman Cycle is not chronological.
 Each book in the series follows events in the lives of different characters introduced in Dicey's Song or Homecoming.
 Seventeen Against the Dealer takes up events in Dicey's life when she is 21.
 A Solitary Blue concerns events in the life of Jeff Greene, a character introduced in Dicey's Song and a central figure in Seventeen Against the Dealer.
-The Runner is about Samuel 'Bullet' Tillerman, the children's late uncle and Gram's son.
+The Runner is about Samuel 'Bullet' Tillerman, the children's late maternal uncle and Gram's son.
 Sons from Afar tells the story of James' and Sammy's search for the lost father, Francis Verricker.
 Come a Stranger describes events in the life of Mina, a character introduced in Dicey's Song.

 Homecoming can be seen as the first in a two-part series, which forms the basis for the explorations of character that occur throughout the rest of the Tillerman Cycle.